Nothing spell summer more so than grilled eggplant topped with ripe tomatoes, creamy mozzarella cheese and fresh basil.

 - 1 ball of fresh mozzarella cheese, (about 5 ounces ) chopped into 1/4- inch pieces

 - 2 medium tomatoes, chopped

 - 2 tablespoons olive oil

-Sprinkle both sides of the eggplant slices with kosher salt and set aside for half an hour.
-The salt draws out the water in the eggplant.
+- Sprinkle both sides of the eggplant slices with a little bit of salt and set aside for half an hour.
+The kosher salt draws out the excess moisture in the eggplant.

-Heat the grill to medium heat and cook the eggplant slices for 4-5 minutes, creating a crosshatch of grill marks on each a side.
-Remove to a platter and spoon the tomato caprese over the eggplant.
+- Heat the outdoor grill to medium heat and grill eggplant slices for 4-5 minutes, creating a crosshatch of grill marks on each side.